 You’re probably very confused if you don’t know what’s going on behind the curtain.
 Let’s have a look.

-BUT… just because they can go for a stretch without eating doesn’t mean the sleep gods will be smiling upon you this month.
+Yes, just because they can go for a stretch without eating doesn’t mean the sleep gods will be smiling upon you this month.
 Nay.
 In fact, the 4th month is a time of massive neurological change, as well as changes to your baby’s sleep patterns.
 Specifically…

 Maturing Sleep Patterns

-Over the fourth and fifth months, non-REM (i.e., deep sleep) increases as the pineal gland starts to secrete more and more melatonin, meaning your babe will sleep more soundly than she did as a newborn.
+Over the 4th and 5th months, non-REM (i.e., deep sleep) increases as the pineal gland starts to secrete more and more melatonin, meaning your babe will sleep more soundly than she did as a newborn.
 On the downside, it also means that she’ll be more ALERT at the end of each sleep cycle, more like an adult.
 The catch is that adults know how to get themselves back to sleep in the middle of the night (unless you’re an insomniac like me); infants usually don’t.

 Hence, the “partial arousals” they experienced between sleep cycles as newborns (and probably fell right back to sleep without anyone noticing) may well turn into full-on wake-up-crying arousals.